 Mt Isa is described as the Oasis of the Outback - a gleaming mirage on the horizon for travellers from all directions.
 Mount Isa nestles among the ochre-red Selwyn Ranges, on the banks of the Leichhardt River and is the most important commercial and administrative centre in North West Queensland.
 Our city tour today will take in the Clock Tower, a memorial to John Campbell Miles whose discovery in 1923 of rich silver and lead ore initiated the settlement of Mt Isa.
-The city lookout offers panoramic views of the city and mine area and we visit the National Trust Tent House.
-This afternoon we enjoy a guided tour of the Mt Isa School of the Air.
+The city lookout offers panoramic views of the city and mine area and we visit the Underground Hospital and National Trust Tent House.
+This afternoon we visit Lake Moondarra, a lake on the Leichhardt River which is 16 km downstream from the city of Mount Isa.
 Return to our motel in time to freshen up before dinner.
-DAY 17: SATURDAY 15TH JUNE MT ISA TO BIRDSVILLE B.L.D.
+DAY 17: SUNDAY 15TH JUNE MT ISA TO BIRDSVILLE B.L.D.

 This morning we leave Mt Isa and continue south through Dajarra to Boulia, the capital of the Channel Country.
 It is the home of the mysterious Min Min Light, reportedly first sighted near the ruins of the Min Min Hotel.
 Boulia is the centre of a prosperous beef and wool industry with cattle generally grazed in the western and northern areas and sheep properties to the east.
 Travelling further south through Bedourie to Birdsville which is home for the next two nights.
 Birdsville is a small outback town situated on the banks of the Diamantina River between the sands of the Simpson Desert and the gibbers of Sturts Stony Desert.
 The area is steeped in history, from aboriginal meeting places to European settlement in the late 1870s and beyond.
 The famous Birdsville Track starts here on its long path into and across South Australia.
-Accom: Birdsville Hotel/Motel Ph: 07 4656 3244 DAY 18: SUNDAY 16TH JUNE BIRDSVILLE SIGHTSEEING B.L.D.
+Accom: Birdsville Hotel/Motel Ph: 07 4656 3244 DAY 18: MONDAY 16TH JUNE BIRDSVILLE SIGHTSEEING B.L.D.

 Birdsville is Australia's must visit Outback town.
 Always noted for its wild country and isolation, Birdsville is best known for its famous pub and the annual race meeting when the population grows from 120 to 6,000 in two days.
 This morning we will visit the Birdsville cemetery, the famous Birdsville race track and the Birdsville Information Centre later we travel the short distance out to the Big Red Sand Dune.
 Big Red is the first and highest of 1100 dunes in the Simpson Desert, which run north-south for hundreds of kilometres.
 There will be time for you to experience the ledgendary Birdsville Pub and to have a drink at one of the real Australian icons in the outback.
-DAY 19: MONDAY 17TH JUNE BIRDSVILLE TO MARREE B.L.D.
+DAY 19: TUESDAY 17TH JUNE BIRDSVILLE TO MARREE B.L.D.